woodard/libabigail/doc/manuals/abipkgdiff.rst

    Do not show information about where in the *second shared library* the respective type was changed.

+  *  ``--no-show-relative-offset-changes``

+     Without this option, when the offset of a data member changes, the change report not only mentions the older and newer offset, but it also mentions by how many bits the data member changes.
+     With this option, the latter is not shown.

   * ``--show-identical-binaries``

    Show the names of the all binaries compared, including the